Chattertin History, Family Crest & Coats of Arms

 Early Notables of the Chattertin family (pre 1700)

-in 1591; and Thomas...
-Another 43 words (3 lines of text) are included under the topic Early Chattertin Notables in all our PDF Extended History products and printed products wherever possible.
+Another 141 words (10 lines of text) are included under the topic Early Chattertin Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Chattertin family to Ireland